javieraviles/node-typescript-koa-rest/README.md

 ## Features:
  * Nodemon - server auto-restarts when code changes
  * Koa v2
+ * TypeORM (SQL DB) with basic CRUD included
+ * Docker-compose ready to go

 ## Included middleware:
  * koa-router
+ * koa-bodyparser
  * Winston Logger
  * JWT Security koa-jwt

+ ## Roadmap
+ * I am thinking about getting on board "class-validator", to validate entities before persisting them to the DB.
+That would leave the CRUD perfectly working.
+ * Also need to refactor "Routes.ts" and have one file just for the "user" CRUD.

 # Getting Started
 - Clone the repository